© Wiley Periodicals, Inc.

 Online Manuscript Submission

 Authors should submit manuscripts, including figures, movie clips and tables to the ECHO submission website, http://mc.manuscriptcentral.com/echo.
 Loading instructions are given at this site.
-For assistance, please contact Scholar One technical support at 434-817-2040, ext.
-167 or email firstname.lastname@example.org.
-If you are not able to submit online, please contact the Editorial Office for instructions.
+For assistance, please contact Scholar One technical support at 1-434-964-4100 1-888-503-1050 (US toll free), 44-800-328-8044 (UK) or email firstname.lastname@example.org.
+Echocardiography requires the submitting author (only) to provide an ORCID iD when submitting their manuscript.

-All manuscripts should include: Title Page, Abstract (not required for Image Section), and Keywords to be chosen from the list provided in the online submission process to be placed at the end of the abstract.
+All manuscripts should include: Title Page, Abstract (not required for Editorial and View Point), and Keywords to be chosen from the list provided in the online submission process to be placed at the end of the abstract.
 Additional keywords may be submitted to the Editor-in-Chief for consideration.

 Original Investigations.
 These should be of reasonable length and include new information which would be of interest to the medical community.
 Only those manuscripts meeting these criteria are forwarded to reviewers for peer review.
 A structured abstract is required.

 Case Reports.
-Abstracts required; maximum of 100 words.
-The text is limited to three (3) typed double spaced pages.
-This excludes the Title Page, abstract, references (maximum of 10), illustrations (maximum 6 per page), and figure legends.
+The text is limited to three (3) typed double spaced pages, unless review of literature is included.
+This excludes the Title Page, abstract, references (maximum of 10, unless review of literature is included), illustrations (maximum 6 per page), and figure legends.
+Abstract is required (maximum of 100 words).

 Echo Rounds.
 These are geared toward teaching and the manuscript should be of reasonable length.
 The format of the manuscript text could be a brief clinical presentation followed by discussion, references, figure legends, and figures, clearly illustrating a teaching point.
 Abstract is required (maximum of 100 words).